alphagov/government-service-design-manual/service-manual/user-centered-design/resources/dates.md

   -
     title: User centered design
     url: /service-manual/user-centered-design
+  -
+    title: Design patterns
+    url: /service-manual/user-centered-design/resources/design-patterns.html
 ---

-This guide explains how to choose the right kind of date picker for your service.
+{:.intro}
+Choose a date picker that matches the way your users will want to enter that date.

 ## Choose the right date picker